moves-rwth/storm/documentation/obtain-storm/vm.md

 We provide an outdated VM with pre-installed Storm 0.10 for historical reasons.
 The VM includes dependencies and other useful reference tools (like [PRISM](http://www.prismmodelchecker.org/){:target="_blank"} and [IMCA](https://github.com/buschko/imca){:target="_blank"} and the PRISM benchmark suite) on a Linux host system.
 You can download the virtual machine [here](https://rwth-aachen.sciebo.de/index.php/s/nthEAQL4o49zkYp){:target="_blank"}.
 The root password is *storm*.

-{:.alert .alert-danger}
-Note that the provided virtual machine images is outdated.
-We recommend to use a [Docker container](docker.html){:.alert-link} instead.

 {:.alert .alert-info}
 The virtual machine is hosted at [sciebo](https://www.sciebo.de/en/){:target="_blank" .alert-link}, an academic cloud hoster.